wallarm/product-documentation/docs/user-guides/events/false-attack.md

 A false attack is a valid request erroneously identified as an attack.

-After analyzing an attack, you may conclude that it is a false positive.
+After analyzing an attack, you may conclude that all requests in this attack or the part of them are false positives.

 ## Mark an Attack as a False Positive

-1. Select an attack.
+1. Select an attack in the **Events** section.
-2. Click a row that represents a request.
+2. Collapse the list of requests in this attack.
-3. Click *False* in the *Actions* column.
+3. Define a valid request and click **False** in the **Actions** column.

     ![!False attack][img-false-attack]

-A pop-up message will be displayed to inform you that the attack was marked as false.
-This message also contains a few additional pieces of information.
-Click the *OK* button on the pop-up.
+4. Confirm the action clicking the **OK** button in the modal window.

     ![!The pop-up message][img-popup]

 If all the requests in the attack are marked as the false positives, then the information about that attack will look like this: